At least 7 dead, 8 injured as five-storey building collapses in Karachi’s Lyari

 Rescue efforts were underway at the building situated on Fida Hussain Shaikha Road in Lyari’s Baghdadi neighbourhood, according to a statement from the Baghdadi police.

-Personnel of the Pakistan Rangers were also assisting in the rescue operations and “engaged in rescuing individuals trapped under the rubble”, a statement by the Rangers said.
+Pakistan Rangers, in a statement, said its personnel were also assisting in the rescue operations and “engaged in rescuing individuals trapped under the rubble”.

+Visiting the location, Wahab said the government needs to “take action”, noting that there were around 434 buildings in the Old City area that have been declared “dangerous” by the Sindh Building Control Authority (SBCA).

+“We have two options: to convince people to move out or force them to evacuate,” Wahab said, adding that any government tries not to take any forced action but to convince people.

 The deceased included three men and two women, according to a list of patients issued earlier today by Civil Hospital Karachi’s (CHK) Shaheed Mohtarma Benazir Bhutto Institute of Trauma (SMBBIT).